 We maintain an Enforcement Register, which details all notices served by the Council.
-Our list of current Enforcement Notices is available on our website.
+A list of recent Enforcement Notices is available on our website.

 Alternatively, our statutory Enforcement Register can be inspected in person, during normal office hours, by visiting: